Koninklijke Ahold Delhaize N.V. – Annual report – 2 January 2022

-A significant number of union employees in the United States are covered by multi-employer plans based on obligations arising from collective bargaining agreements.
+A number of union employees in the United States are covered by MEPs based on obligations arising from collective bargaining agreements.
 These plans provide retirement and other benefits to participants generally based on their service to contributing employers.
 The benefits are paid from assets held in trust for that purpose.
 Trustees are appointed in equal number by employers and unions and they are typically responsible for oversight of the investment of the assets and administration of the plan.
 Contribution rates and, in some instances, benefit levels are generally determined through the collective bargaining process between the participating employers and unions.
-With the exception of the Mid-Atlantic UFCW & Participating Employers Pension Fund as explained below, none of the Company’s collective bargaining agreements require an increase in the Company’s total pension contributions to meet minimum funding requirements.
+At year-end, none of the Company’s collective bargaining agreements required an increase in the Company’s total pension contributions for MEPs to meet minimum funding requirements.

-The risks of participating in multi-employer plans are different from the risks of single employer plans.
+The risks of participating in MEPs are different from the risks of single-employer plans.
 Ahold Delhaize’s contributions are pooled with the contributions of other contributing employers, and are therefore used to provide benefits to employees of these other participating employers.
 If other participating employers cease to participate in the plan without paying their allocable portion of the plan’s unfunded obligations, this could result in increases in the amount of the plan’s unfunded benefits and, thus, Ahold Delhaize’s future contributions.
 Similarly, if a number of employers cease to have employees participating in the plan, Ahold Delhaize could be responsible for an increased share of the plan’s deficit.
-If Ahold Delhaize seeks to withdraw from a multi-employer plan, it generally must obtain the agreement of the applicable unions and will likely be required to pay withdrawal liability in connection with this.
-If a multi-employer plan in which Ahold Delhaize participates becomes insolvent, Ahold Delhaize may be required to increase its contributions, in certain circumstances, to fund the payment of benefits by the multi-employer plan.
+If Ahold Delhaize seeks to withdraw from a MEP, it generally must obtain the agreement of the applicable unions and will likely be required to pay withdrawal liability in connection with this.
+If a MEP in which Ahold Delhaize participates becomes insolvent, Ahold Delhaize may be required to increase its contributions, in certain circumstances, to fund the payment of benefits by the MEP.

-Ahold Delhaize participates in 11 multi-employer pension plans that are defined benefit plans on the basis of the terms of the benefits provided.
-The Company’s participation in these multi-employer plans is outlined in the following tables.
+At the end of 2020 and 2021, Ahold Delhaize participated in seven MEPs that are defined benefit plans on the basis of the terms of the benefits provided.
+The Company’s participation in these MEPs is outlined in the following tables.

 Ahold Delhaize’s participation percentage is an indication based on the relevant amount of its contributions during the year in relation to the total amount of contributions made to the plan.